vsch/boxed-json/README.md

 `BigDecimal`, `String`, `boolean`.
 Use `from()` to read the json from `String`, `Reader`, `InputStream`.

 The resulting json will be a mutable boxed instance which can be modified.
 For the `of()` If the passed in value is already based on the `MutableJson` classes then this instance will be reused.
 If you want a new mutable copy you have to explicitly created via the ``

-If you only want a
-boxed wrapper of original `JsonValue` GlassFish library implementations use the `boxedOf` or `boxedFrom` methods instead.
+If you only want a boxed wrapper of original `JsonValue` GlassFish library implementations use the `boxedOf` or `boxedFrom` methods instead.

+One caveat to keep in mind is that the mutable classes will convert their contained JSON values to mutable on access.
+Which means that if the value is already mutable, it will be returned unmodified.
+If you make changes to the contents of this returned value, then the parent container's copy will reflect these changes.
+If you don't want the parent container's value to be modified, then you need to make a deep copy before making any modifications to it.
+The laziest way to do it, if it is an object, is to convert it to a string and parse it to a new JSON value. ie. `MutableJson.from(jsonValue.toString())`

 ## Why another JSON Java library